 Selection decisions made by the festival’s Selection Committee are final.

-Priority might be given to films that address topics chosen for the Festival.
+Priority might be given to films that address main theme chosen for the Festival.

 Priority might be given to Albanian, European or World Premieres.

 Priority might be given to works that are example of formal and technical innovation.

 If a film or video is selected, publicity material (press books, posters, stills, English dialogs list, etc) must have been received by IHRFFA organisation by August 1st, 2020.